Latest Guide

 The Hitchhiker's Guide to the Future of WorkWhere work is heading when identity is fluid and coordination is observable.
 Roles, seasons, and clean exits for people who've crossed the threshold.

-Read guide →Latest Episode
+Read →Latest Episode

 #001: Season 1 Trailer: Crossing the ThresholdYou have more connections than ever.
 You've never felt more alone.
 You understand more than you used to, but that understanding has made you harder to understand.
 You keep shedding identities faster than networks can absorb.
 If this resonates, you've probably crossed a threshold most people don't know exists.
 This is The Hitchhiker's Guide to the Future—Season 1: Crossing the Threshold.
 Ten episodes mapping what happens when your world model becomes too sophisticated for the networks you're in.

-Go to podcast →Latest Essay
+Listen →Latest Essay

 The Hitchhiker's Guide to IdentityYou don't need to find yourself.
 You need games you can play without being captured by them.
 Why static identity is the trap—and what replaces it.

-Read essay →Latest Deep Dive
+Read →Latest Deep Dive

 Designing Games That Don't CaptureMost systems that start out functional eventually become traps.
 The solution is better game design—roles, seasons, exits, and a healthy meta-game.
 How to design systems that don't capture participants.